ZoeB/midi-tools/midi-tools.md

 Each track chunk contains several *events*.
 Each event is either a *MIDI event*, *sysex event*, or *meta-event*.

+## Bugs to fix

+* Verify pitchbend is being displayed accurately.
+Reaper seems to disagree.

 ## Features to possibly implement

 * Show the pitchbend amount in cents, based on what the range is set to